 Back Sleepers: Back sleeping – unlike side sleeping – promotes spinal alignment because the shoulders, back, and hips are evenly aligned.
 However, a mattress that feels too soft may sink too much around the torso, midsection, and waist.
 This can cause these areas to rest deeper beneath the surface than the head, neck, and legs.
 Neck, shoulder, and hip pain often follow.

-The Nolah Original should be supportive enough for back sleepers weighing less than 130 pounds.
-The medium feel is a good match for this weight group because they are less likely to sink excessively.
-Back sleepers who weigh 130 pounds or more may feel differently.
+The Nolah Original should be supportive enough for back sleepers weighing up to 230 pounds.
+The medium feel is a good match for this weight range because people are less likely to sink excessively.
+Back sleepers who weigh more than 230 pounds may feel differently.
 Despite the robust transitional and support layers, the AirFoam may be too soft to keep these individuals on an even plane.
-This will be even more of an issue for back sleepers who weigh more than 230 pounds.

 Stomach Sleepers: Stomach sleepers are likely to run into the same issues as back sleepers when it comes to the Nolah Original.
 The mattress offers a comfortable contour and plush feel that may be very comfortable for stomach sleepers who weigh less than 130 pounds.
 However, those who weigh 130 pounds or more are more susceptible to deep sinking, added pressure, and aches and pains in the neck and lower back.